From The Giants Campaign, a novel

 Steve hesitated.
 Was this really such a good idea, after all?
-What would she think of his twitchy friend Rei?
-No, of Curt—what would that be like?
+What would she think of Rei?
+He could be kind of twitchy.
+No, what would she think of Curt—what would that be like?
 Curt nitpicked the rules, and had even less social skill than Rei.
 “Why don’t you join the campaign?” he asked.

 “Campaign?”
 She laughed, and he thought she was turning him down.
 “You mean like running for office?”

 He breathed a sigh of relief.
 “No, it’s a series of adventures.
 Roleplaying games came out of miniatures rules, where battles are laid out with lead figures.
 A campaign is a series of field battles.
 There’s a lot more to adventures than battles, but you get the idea.
 A campaign is a bunch of related adventures.”

 Tess looked chagrined and said, half to herself, “Yeah, duh, so a presidential campaign’s a metaphor about battles.
 I hate it when I miss connections like that.”